jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ===== Altona-Sundaralingam (AS)
 A relationship was described between the values of the endocyclic torsion angles ($nu_(0 arrow.r 4)$) and the puckering itself #mcite(("Altona1968pseudorot"), biblio).
 The AS formalism was also the first to popularise the usage of puckering behaviour on the nucleic acid ribose sugar and introduces the pseudorotational wheel.
 The latter graphically depicts occurrences of the various puckers of the ribose sugars on a polar coordinate system when a nucleic acid crystal structure is determined (@fig-fivering B.) #mcite(("Altona1972formalism"), biblio).

 @eq-as-phaseangle details on a formula where all endocyclic angles are passed to a function to return the phase angle.
-This parameters allows @eq-as-amplitude to complete, given $j=0$ and a trivial rearrangement left to the reader.
+This parameter allows @eq-as-amplitude to complete, given $j=0$ and a trivial rearrangement left to the reader.

 $
 tan(phi) = frac((nu_4 + nu_1) - (nu_3 + nu_0) , 2 nu_2 (sin(frac(pi,5)) + sin(frac(2pi,5))) )